Jerry Cantrell: Surgeries

 During his independent tour for Degradation Trip before the album was released, Cantrell broke his left hand while playing football after a concert at the Kentucky Derby on May 3, 2001.
-While Cantrell was running full speed, his guitar player at the time, Bryan Kehoe, was also running full speed towards him and Cantrell got his pinky finger caught in Kehoe's T-shirt sleeve.
-Cantrell went to the emergency room but they could not do anything for him there, since the bone had slipped back in his hand and he would need a reconstructive surgery, but he had to wait for a couple of weeks for that to happen.
-Cantrell wanted to continue the tour, and although he was in a lot of pain, he played his first concert as a frontman without a guitar opening for Cheap Trick in Atlanta.
-Cantrell needed a titanium plate and four screws to put the bones back together.
-Cantrell reported that breaking his hand was the worst physical pain he ever had.
-The injury caused the remainder of Cantrell's solo tour to be postponed.
-His first concert after the surgery was at the Key Club in West Hollywood on July 1, 2001.
+He needed reconstructive surgery but while he waited for that, in pain, he played his first concert as a frontman without a guitar opening for Cheap Trick in Atlanta.
+Cantrell needed a titanium plate and four screws to put the bones back together; he said breaking his hand was the worst physical pain he ever had.
+The injury caused the remainder of Cantrell's solo tour to be postponed, until July 2001.

 Cantrell underwent shoulder surgery twice.
 In December 2005, a surgery in his left shoulder removed bone fragments and repaired cartilage.
 During a chat at ESPN.com on November 29, 2011, Cantrell revealed that he had gone through another surgery earlier that year, this time in his right shoulder and that he was in the tail end of the rehabilitation process.
 The surgery postponed the recording sessions of The Devil Put Dinosaurs Here as Cantrell could not play guitar for eight months while he was recovering.
-Cantrell explained the surgery saying, "The thing that set me back is I had some bone spurs [and] cartilage issues in my shoulders.
-I had the same issue in the other shoulder about six years ago so I've had them both done now.
-It's a repetitive motion injury from playing."
 While recuperating at home in a sling, Cantrell heard a riff in his head and sang it into his phone.
 The riff later became the song "Stone", the first single from The Devil Put Dinosaurs Here.